madchatter/mad_chatter/README.md

 # Mad Chatter

-Mad Chatter is a fun, easy to customize, web-based chat server.
-It's written in Ruby and utilizes HTML 5 Web Sockets for fast communication.
+Mad Chatter is a fun, easy to customize, group chat server.
+It's written in Ruby and utilizes HTML 5 Server Sent Events for fast communication.

 The goal of Mad Chatter is to basically become an open-source version of [Campfire](http://campfirenow.com/), [HipChat](https://www.hipchat.com), or [FlowDock](https://www.flowdock.com)...or at least use those as inspiration.